Marmik-Emp37/Emp37.Tweening/README.md

 - Avoid multiple active tweens modifying the same property.
 - Use tags to group and control tweens (pause old ones before starting new ones).
 - Use `setRecyclable(bool)` to control pooling in Value tweens (true by default).
-- Delay, Invoke, Parallel, and Sequence can nest arbitrarily.
+- Delay, Callback, Parallel, and Sequence can nest arbitrarily.

 ## License
 MIT License - see [LICENSE](LICENSE) for details.